Colorado elections clerk indicted in voting system breach

 Peters has said she had the authority and an obligation to make the copies.
 State authorities, however, said Peters was only allowed to back up certain files and was not authorized to make a copy of the entire hard drive.
 Federal authorities also are investigating.

-In the meantime, Colorado Secretary of State Jena Griswold persuaded a judge to prohibit Peters from overseeing last year’s elections in Mesa County and has asked for a similar injunction in this year’s elections.
+In the meantime, Griswold persuaded a judge to prohibit Peters from overseeing last year’s elections in Mesa County and has asked for a similar injunction for this year’s elections.

-In a statement, Griswold — a Democrat seeking re-election this year — said: “Officials tasked with carrying out elections do so in public trust and must be held accountable when they abuse their power or position.”
+In a statement, Griswold — who is seeking re-election this year — said: “Officials tasked with carrying out elections do so in public trust and must be held accountable when they abuse their power or position.”

 Peters faces other legal troubles stemming from allegations that she obstructed a police officer assisting with a search warrant and violated court rules by using a tablet to record a hearing involving Knisley.